bjnath/numpy-1/doc/source/user/introducing.rst

   to the size of a second array to take advantage of NumPy's element-by-element processing.
 This is broadcasting. `Try it out <introducing_numpy>`_. `Learn more <introducing_numpy>`_.

-Python's index syntax still works
+Python's index syntax still works, and more
 ==============================================================================

 Slices, negative indexes, steps -- the power tools of Python indexing work in